About Tasks

 1. Click the Discussion Menu icon in the top-left of the discussion.

 2. Select Tasks Overview.
-An overview appears of all students in the discussion and their progress toward completing assigned tasks.
+This section provides an overview of all students in the discussion and their progress toward completing assigned tasks.

-3. To view a specific student’s progress, click their username to show a breakdown toward each task.
+3. To view a specific student’s progress, click their username to show a breakdown of each task.

 4. To view their relevant contributions for each task, click the downward arrow to the right of the task.